 Once you decide that your travel plans will take you beyond the US borders, it’s wise to make an appointment with a travel health expert to discuss your general health and immunization needs.
 Whether or not you will need particular vaccines will depend on several factors, including:

-- The presence of additional individual risk factors, such as if you are pregnant, have pre-existing cardiovascular disease, or have a condition that might weaken your immune system such as cancer or HIV
+The presence of additional individual risk factors, such as being pregnant, having pre-existing cardiovascular disease, or having a condition that might weaken your immune system, such as cancer

 Some vaccinations are simply recommended while others are required if traveling to specific countries.
 The World Health Organization and the Centers for Disease Control and Prevention recommend that all travelers be up-to-date with the routine schedule of childhood vaccinations and booster shots.
 These routine vaccines include:

 Hepatitis B (HBV)

 Examples of required or mandatory vaccines include yellow fever – if traveling to parts of South America or Africa – and meningococcal vaccine, which is required by Saudi Arabia for pilgrims visiting Mecca and/or Medina for the annual (Hajj) or at any time (Umrah).
 Other vaccines, for example, to protect against Hepatitis A or typhoid fever, may be recommended depending on your travel itinerary.
 Ask your travel health specialist about your specific needs.

 How do I find travel health specialists and do their services differ from what I’d receive from my own doctor?

 Some hospitals or other health care facilities might offer a travel medicine clinic.
 A travel medicine clinic is an office staffed by doctors and nurses who have a special interest or special training in travel and tropical medicine.
 The types of services offered at travel clinics can vary widely, but can include the provision of:

 official vaccine certificate documentation or letter of exception (which is necessary for entry into certain countries)